HazyResearch/meerkat/docs/source/datasets/index.rst

 .. admonition:: Contributing Datasets

    We encourage users to contribute datasets to the Meerkat registry.
 If you're already using Meerkat with your dataset, contributing it to the registry is straightforward: you just share the code that you're already using to load the dataset into Meerkat.
-Please follow the instructions in :doc:`contributing_datasets`.
+Please follow the instructions in :doc:`contributing-datasets`.